azreasoners/cl-ste/README.md

 bash testBenchmark.sh
 ```

 You can also try the following commands to test individual problems.
 More descriptions about each option are available in `main.py`.
+The Sudoku GNN experiments are implemented in a separate folder "sudoku_gnn" to allow for the flexibility of both supervised and semi-supervised learning with different datasets.

 1. mnistAdd, mnistAdd with batch size 16, mnistAdd2, mnistAdd3
 ```